 Chatbots deliver better customer engagement, reduce error rates, and enable employees to deliver faster response times.

-Many companies already use them to enhance customer support, but they could soon become an essential tool for employees, too.
-Chatbots could become virtual team members who help employees manage reminders, prioritize action items, and get help with simple IT tasks, such as submitting service requests or updating passwords.
+Many companies already use this form of AI in the workplace to enhance customer support services, but they could soon also become an essential tool for their employees.
+Chatbots can act as virtual team members, helping employees manage reminders, prioritize action items, and get help with simple IT tasks, such as submitting service requests or updating passwords.

 Augmented reality (AR) bridges the gap between the virtual world and the physical one by using digital experiences to enhance interactions.